rozek/gundb-in-memory-storage-adapter/README.md

 [GunDB](https://github.com/amark/gun)'s built-in storage adapters based on [RAD](https://github.com/amark/gun/wiki/RAD) are completely broken (RAD [will soon be replaced by something else](https://github.com/amark/gun/issues/1329#issuecomment-1556079655)).
 Until then, this storage adapter may be used, e.g., for testing and debugging purposes.

-> **Important**: this adapter is not yet finished, particularly its documentation still has to be written.
-The plan is to finish everything by en of june 2023
+> **Important**: this adapter is not yet finished and its documentation still has to be written.
+The plan is to finish everything by end of June, 2023

 ## Usage ##